PrismLibrary/Prism/Documentation/WPF/70-CommunicatingBetweenLooselyCoupledComponents.md

 fundOrder => fundOrder.CustomerId == this.customerId);
 ```

-_**Note:** The **Subscribe** method returns a subscription token of type **Microsoft.Practices.Prism.Events.SubscriptionToken** that can be used to remove a subscription to the event later.
+_**Note:** The **Subscribe** method returns a subscription token of type **Prism.Events.SubscriptionToken** that can be used to remove a subscription to the event later.
 This token is particularly useful when you are using anonymous delegates or lambda expressions as the callback delegate or when you are subscribing the same event handler with different filters._

 _**Note:** It is not recommended to modify the payload object from within a callback delegate because several threads could be accessing the payload object simultaneously.
 You could have the payload be immutable to avoid concurrency errors._